Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Why is this camera the best?

-First, it has an amazing LCD screen that you can see in bright sunlight.
+First, it has a fantastic LCD screen you can see in bright sunlight.

 It also has a ton of different options for shooting videos and stills.